Key takeaways

 Magnesium and calcium

-Although these two minerals work together, they must be in balance to be effective.
-While magnesium does help with calcium absorption, too much calcium can actually have the opposite effect, preventing magnesium from being absorbed.
-Research indicates that a calcium to magnesium ratio above 2:1 is linked to an increased risk of metabolic, inflammatory, and cardiovascular disorders.
-To be sure you’re getting the correct ratio, consult with your provider for guidance on combining calcium and magnesium mineral supplements.
+Why not together: Although these two minerals work together, they must be in balance to be effective.
+While magnesium does help with calcium absorption, too much calcium (essential for bone health) can actually have the opposite effect and actually prevent magnesium from being absorbed.
+Research indicates that a calcium-to-magnesium ratio above 2:1 is linked to an increased risk of metabolic, inflammatory, and cardiovascular disorders.

 Iron and green tea

-It’s not a good idea to take your iron supplement (or eat iron-rich foods) at the same time as green tea.
+Why not together: It’s not a good idea to take your iron supplement (or eat iron-rich foods) at the same time as green tea.
 That’s because the main component in green tea, epigallocatechin gallate (EGCG), binds with iron and reduces its absorption.
-A 2016 case study linked drinking large amounts of green tea with the development of iron deficiency anemia.
-Green tea has health benefits though, so feel free to imbibe it—just do so in moderation and wait two hours after taking an iron supplement.
+A case study linked drinking large amounts of green tea with the development of iron deficiency anemia.

 Vitamin C and B12

-It’s not advised to take vitamin C and vitamin B-12 at the same time, says Litt.
+Why not together: It’s not advised to take vitamin C and vitamin B-12 at the same time, says Litt.
 That’s because high doses of vitamin C can reduce the amount of vitamin B-12 that’s absorbed and metabolized by the body, she says.
-Be sure to take vitamin C at least two hours after vitamin B-12.
-This way, you can avoid a B-12 deficiency.

 Fat-soluble and water-soluble vitamins

 Some combinations should be avoided, even if they aren’t inherently problematic.
-For example, although it’s safe to take vitamin D with vitamin B12, it’s not advisable, says Virgilio Sanchez, MD, a board certified family medicine physician at Conviva Care Center in Miami, Florida.
+For example, although it’s safe to take vitamin D with vitamin B12, it’s not advisable, says Virgilio Sanchez, MD, a board-certified family physician at Conviva Care Center in Miami, Florida.
 That’s because vitamin D is a fat-soluble vitamin that’s absorbed better with food, while B-12 is a water-soluble vitamin that should be taken on an empty stomach, says Dr. Sanchez.
 The same goes for vitamin C and vitamin D—they should be taken at different times.

-Similarly, water-soluble vitamins, which are not stored in the body, like vitamin C, B vitamins—including thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate/folic acid (B9), and cobalamin (B12)—require water to be absorbed and used by the body, says Dr. Ormond.
+Similarly, water-soluble vitamins (which are not stored in the body), like vitamin C, B vitamins—including thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate/folic acid (B9), and cobalamin (B12)—require water to be absorbed and used by the body, says Dr. Ormond.
 It’s best to take them without food with a glass of water.

-Vitamin interactions chart |
+Vitamin interactions chart | ||

 ---|---|---|